taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Asoka: **"*Yeah, exactly!
 I tried, and I failed...*"**

-In her frustration, Min gets up on her knees, trying to tower over Asoka, who even when sitting is at least a good head height taller.
+In her frustration, Min gets up on her knees, trying to tower over Asoka, who even when sitting is at least a good head taller.

 Min: **"So are you gonna sit there and continue to be useless, just because *one thing* didn't turn out *exactly* the way you expected??"**

-Asoka: **"Useless...that's exactly what I am..."**
+Asoka: **"Useless...yes, that's exactly what I am..."**

 Asoka begins crying again, and hides their face in their hands.
 Min looks upset that she triggered Asoka's tears, but she is also still angry with Asoka's apathy.
-Iri crawls into Asoka's lap and covers Asoka's hands with its arms.
+Iri crawls into Asoka's lap and strokes Asoka's hands with its arms.

 Min: **"Look, I'm so sorry...I get really impatient sometimes...I'm just...*so angry* about the Peacekeepers..."**